The Giving Forum

 TGF is focused on key community continuity programs to address long-term security needs and advocacy initiatives; to develop a community centre with the Hakoah at White City development; to enable capital upgrades at Jewish day schools and a much-needed refurbishment of the Sydney Chevra Kadisha.
 These projects alone require in excess of $150 million over the coming years.

-This year, The Giving Forum members also led an initiative providing a communal response to the devastating Australian bushfires.
+In 2020, The Giving Forum members also led an initiative providing a communal response to the devastating Australian bushfires.